 Sustainability is not only a matter of individual tourism businesses.
 Institutional policies and a robust system of environmental infrastructures, such as zero food waste and sustainable waste treatment, a zero-carbon electricity system, nature-based water resource management, are vitally significant.

 If asked to develop environmental policy for a nature-based destination in Greece – how would you go about it?
 Which would be the main criteria or aspects to focus on?

 I think we can safely say that the guiding triptych for living tourism in natural areas is to learn – conserve – reuse.

 Mapping the valuable ecosystem assets of the area and its conservation objectives would be the first step in setting the green bar for tourism development.
 The so-called “natural capital” of the destination will be its key selling point, hence knowing and actively protecting the wealth of life and the ecosystem-based services are the basis for the brand strategy of any nature-based destination.

-Another key issue is knowing which of the existing infrastructures and built environment can be reused in order to keep the footprint and use of space to the base minimum.
+Another key issue is knowing which of the existing infrastructures and built environment can be reused to keep the footprint and use of space to the base minimum.

 Dozens of abandoned villages are scattered all over Greece, primarily in areas of notable landscape and historic value.
 Many in mountainous areas, others on islands, these silent settlements need to liven up through touristic uses, with the maximum possible fidelity to their historic character and lowest possible footprint on the environment.

 Needless to mention the necessity of employing the best available practices for integrated environmental management of all operational aspects: zero plastic and food waste, excellence in energy conservation and use of 100% clean energy sources, non-polluting transport means are just a quick list of the basics for all sustainable tourism destinations.

 Collaboration is a crucial requirement for successful conservation and destination management.
 How could such collaboration (for example between tourism businesses and destination managers) be enhanced and incentivized, through policies or regulations?

 Collaboration is indeed crucial.
 Apart from voluntary collaboration schemes, it is important that collaboration is promoted through institutional measures as well.